 \section{Continuous-variable behaviours}

 In this section we provide a brief motivational example for the kind of continuous-variable empirical behaviour we are interested in analysing.
+The approach applies generally to any hypothetical empirical data, including those that do not admit a quantum realisation (e.g.\ the PR box from Ref~\cite{popescu1994quantum}).
+But also, in particular, it does of course apply to empirical data arising from quantum mechanics, in that the statistics arise from a state and measurements on a quantum system according to the Born rule.
+Indeed, quantum theory provides the main motivation for this study and more broadly for the sheaf-theoretic approach, because of a feature that may arise in empirical models having quantum but not classical realisations: which we refer to as \emph{contextuality}.

 Suppose that we can interact with a system by performing measurements on it and observing their outcomes.
-A feature of quantum systems is that not all observables commute, so that certain combinations of measurements may be incompatible.
+A feature of quantum systems is that not all observables commute, so that certain combinations of measurements are incompatible.

-At best we obtain empirical observational data for contexts in which only compatible measurements are performed, which can be collected by running the experiment repeatedly.
+At best, we can obtain empirical observational data for contexts in which only compatible measurements are performed, which can be collected by running the experiment repeatedly.
 As we shall make more precise in Sections~\ref{sec:formalism} and \ref{sec:fine}, contextuality arises when the empirical data obtained is inconsistent with the assumption that for each run of the experiment the system has a global and context-independent assignment of values to all of its observable properties.

-To take an operational perspective, a typical example of an experimental setup or scenario that we can consider is the one depicted in Figure~\ref{fig:scenario} [left].
-In this scenario, a system is prepared in some fixed bipartite state, following which parties $A$ and $B$ may each choose between two measurement settings, $m_A \in \{ a, a' \}$ for $A$ and $m_B \in \{ b, b' \}$ for $B$.
-We will assume that outcomes of each measurement live in $\bfR$, which typically would be a bounded measurable subspace of the real numbers $\R$.
+To take an operational perspective, a typical example of an experimental setup or scenario that we consider is the one depicted in Figure~\ref{fig:scenario} [left].
+In this scenario, a system is prepared in some fixed bipartite state, following which parties $A$ and $B$ may each choose between two measurement settings, $m_A \in \enset{ a, a'}$ for $A$ and $m_B \in \enset{ b, b'}$ for $B$.
+We assume that outcomes of each measurement live in $\bfR$, which typically will be a bounded measurable subspace of the real numbers $\R$ (with its Borel $\sigma$-algebra).
 Depending on which choices of inputs were made, the empirical data might for example be distributed according to one of the four hypothetical probability density plots in $\bfR^2$ depicted in Figure~\ref{fig:scenario} [right].
 This scenario and hypothetical empirical behaviour has been considered elsewhere \cite{ketterer2018continuous} as a continuous-variable version of the Popescu--Rohrlich (PR) box \cite{popescu1994quantum}.